dhoer/chef-chrome/README.md

 - `cookbook` - Optional.
 Cookbook where the source template is.
 If this is not defined, Chef will use the named template in the cookbook where the definition is used.
 - `template` - Default `master_preferences.json.erb`, source template file.
-- `params` - Additional parameters, see Examples.
+- `parameters` - Additional parameters, see Examples.

 ### Examples